AntonSol919/linkspace/homepage/index.md

 - Developing domain applications that run on linkspace

 It prevents both from having too much leverage and chasing the wrong incentives.
-Should someone in the system abuses their position the user can change it up without losing access to their history and relations to others.
+Should someone in the system abuses their position the user can change things up without losing access to their history and relations to others.
 If for nothing else, a supernet is worth it to get us more useful competition.

 Whether this all works out as intended, I have no idea.

-My hope is we can look back at the current era of the internet and recognize it for what it is.
+My hope is we can look back at the current era of the internet and recognize it for what it is. digital fiefdoms.
-Digital fiefdoms.
 The step forward is to take full control over who lords over us.

 Help speed things along.